Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 # DNS Recursive Operator Privacy (DROP) statement

-The following section outlines the recommended contents of a DROP statement an operator might choose to publish.
-An example statement for a specific scenario is provided for guidance only in (#example-drop-statement).
+To be compliant with this Best Common Practices document, a DNS Recursive Operator SHOULD publish a DNS Recursive Operator Privacy Statement.
+Adopting the outline, and including the headings in the order provided, is a benefit to persons comparing multiple operators’ DROP statements.

-## Recommended contents of a DROP statement
+## Outline of a DROP statement

+The contents of (#policy) and (#practice) are non-normative, other than the order of the headings.
+Material under each topic is present to assist the operator developing their own DROP statement. (#example-drop-statement) provides an example (also non-normative) of a complete DROP statement for a specific operator scenario.

 ### Policy